abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Description**: If set to 1, ABACUS will output the local potential on real space grid.
 The name of the file is SPIN1_POT and SPIN2_POT (if nspin = 2).
 If set to 2, ABACUS will output the electrostatic potential on real space grid.
 The name of the file is ElecStaticPot and ElecStaticP ot_AV E (along the z-axis).

+> Note : output = 1 is currently broken as of v3.0.2

 - **Default**: 0

 ### out_dm